HermannSamimi/stillfront/README.md

 - This project is deveoped by [Hermann Samimi](https://github.com/HermannSamimi) as a case study for the Analytics Engineer role.
 - Security (auth/authz, secrets handling, etc.) is out of scope for this task, but in a real system the API would include authentication and use environment variables for sensitive configuration.

+---

+## Notice

+This repository was developed as part of a **technical assignment** provided by Stillfront for evaluation purposes.
+It is not an official Stillfront product and should be considered a demonstration project only.

+The Stillfront company logo shown above is © Stillfront Group AB and is used here **for illustrative purposes only** to indicate the context of the assignment.
+All rights to the logo and trademarks remain with their respective owner.

 <div align="right">